-NOTE: The above provision overrides IRC Rule 22.4.2 in respect of One-Design classes.
-However a Class may wish for its own purposes to apply its own crew limits of less than the RORC scale shown here.
-It is recommended that the Person in Charge consult their Class Association.
+NOTE: The above provision overrides IRC Rule 22.4.1 in respect of One-Design classes.
+However a Class may wish for its own purposes to apply its own crew limits in consultation with the Class Association.

 1.5.3.1.3 IRC Rule 15